jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 ---

 According to [Floodlist](http://floodlist.com/america/paraguay-asuncion-river-floods-october-2018){:target="_blank"}, over 10000 people in Asunción and other parts of Paraguay have had to leave their homes due to severe flooding on the Lower Paraguay River.
-Since coauthors and I recently wrote a [paper in Journal of Climate](https://journals.ametsoc.org/doi/abs/10.1175/JCLI-D-17-0805.1){:target="_blank"} on the drivers of other floods in this region, I prepared a brief exploration of the recent event to see whether a similar set of mechanisms was at play.
+Since coauthors and I recently wrote a paper in Journal of Climate on the drivers of other floods in this region {% cite DossGollin:2018bn %}, I prepared a brief exploration of the recent event to see whether a similar set of mechanisms was at play.

 <!--more-->